-This course, for practicing occupational therapists, aims to develop your knowledge and essential skills to help you progress your career; we will encourage you to utilise evaluative, critical thinking skills to explore your profession, enabling you to make a meaningful contribution to the improvement of patient care.
+This course, for practicing occupational therapists, aims to develop your knowledge and essential skills to help you progress your career.

 To be admitted to the course, students must be in possession of either:

-- A BSc honours degree in Occupational Therapy (with or without post registration clinical experience) recognised by the World Federation of Occupational Therapists.
+A BSc honours degree in Occupational Therapy (with or without post registration clinical experience) awarded a 2.2 or higher (or equivalent).

-- A Diploma in Occupational Therapy recognised by the World Federation of Occupational Therapists, plus two years' practice experience.
+A Diploma in Occupational Therapy, plus two years' practice experience.

 - Why have you selected this programme?

 - Any relevant experience related to the programme or module content.